armbian/build/documentation/general-faq.md

 Reboot into new kernel.

+# Optional step if you previously installed your system on NAND?

+Your first NAND partition is usually mounted under /boot.
+In this case all you need to do is:

+	mkimage -A arm -O linux -T kernel -C none -a "0x40008000" -e "0x40008000" -n "Linux kernel" -d /boot/zImage /boot/uImage

+If you use older image than you might need to mount your first NAND partition (/dev/nand1) and copy new uImage there.
+Reboot.

-# Aditional step if you update kernel on older image?
+# Optional step if you update kernel on older SD image?

 If you came from image that doesn't have boot scripts (/boot/boot.scr) you will need to create one - Create /boot/boot.cmd file: